lexBuright/qscli/README.md

 However, one hopes they will be valuable for: illustrating how low-level tools can be used; identifying other low-level tools that should exist, and how the existing ones should be modified; actually doing real world thigns.

-##  `qsexercise` - A tool to keep track of exercise while exercise, and provide feedback.
+##  `qsexercise` - A tool to keep track of exercise while exercising, and provide feedback.

 This was designed to be used via `libnotify` and keybindings from your window manager.